 Three clicks away, on her own department's website, sits a document called the LAPCAP methodology.
 LAPCAP is the model the government uses to calculate what it actually pays local authorities to manage packaging waste.
 And there, in plain text, it says something rather different: "Volume is commonly the limiting factor in dry recycling collections."2

 The minister says weight drives costs.
 Her department's cost model says volume is "commonly the limiting factor."
-Both can be partly true—but they point to different cost drivers, and the model explicitly adjusts kerbside dry-recycling collection costs using volume.
-And in the gap between them, the most recyclable material in Britain is being taxed out of existence.
+Both can be partly true--but they point to different cost drivers, and the model explicitly adjusts kerbside dry-recycling collection costs using volume.
+And in the gap between them, a material Britain recycles at over 80% is being taxed out of existence.

 (illustrative): ~3.5-7.7p